Disgrace of Gijón: Background

 Algeria began their campaign by recording a surprising 2–1 win over West Germany on the opening day, described as the "greatest World Cup upset since North Korea beat Italy in 1966", and as "one of the biggest shocks in World Cup history".
 Algeria became the first African or Arab team to defeat a European team at the FIFA World Cup.
 They then went on to lose 2–0 to Austria before beating Chile 3–2 in their final match.
-Algeria's victory over Chile made them the first ever African or Arab team to win twice at a World Cup.
+Algeria's victory over Chile made them the first ever African team to win twice at a World Cup.

 As Algeria played that final match the day before West Germany met Austria, the two European teams knew what result they needed in order to qualify for the next round.
-Any West German win by one or two goals would see both West Germany and Austria qualify based on goal differential tiebreaker.
-A West German victory by four goals or more would see West Germany and Algeria qualify.
-A West German win by exactly three goals would send Austria and Algeria to the next tiebreaker (goals scored), where Austria would need to score at least two goals in defeat to advance in this scenario.
-West Germany would not advance without a victory.
+An Austrian victory or a draw would result in Austria and Algeria advancing.
+West Germany could only advance by winning, which would leave all three teams on four points, at which point tiebreaker rules would come into effect.
+A West German win by either one or two goals would allow both West Germany and Austria to qualify based on goal difference.
+A West German victory by four or more goals would make West Germany and Algeria qualify.
+With a West German win by exactly three goals, West Germany would qualify and leave Austria and Algeria to be separated by the next tiebreaker (goals scored).
+In this scenario, Austria would need to have scored at least two goals in defeat (e.g., lose 5-2, 6-3, etc.) to advance.